birdrapp/blog/content/post/whats-the-big-idea.md

 ### Rare bird alerts

-One of the nice things about having a community of birders adding records into a central system is that it becomes trivial to providing rare bird alerts becomes trivial.
+One of the nice things about having a community of birders adding records into a central system is that providing rare bird alerts becomes trivial.
 Rare bird alerts is something that many keen birders pay good money for.
 Birdr will provide notification of rare species over push notification and text message - straight to your phone.
 This is something I have already implemented successfully on the [NENBC](http://nenbc.co.uk/) website.
 These notifications should be configurable at the club and individual level.
 Don't care about specific species?
 Turn off the notifications.

 #### Reputation